CAU-OSS-2019/webuffet_server/README.md

 ## Core features

-- OAuth authentication
-  - User can conveniently login to our server.
+- User identification
-  - Server recognize users, so we can save and load user data.
+  - We identify our user by unique identifier and email which are provided by chrome identity API.

-- API for theme market
+- Theme market
-  - User can save theme to server.
+  - You can save theme to server.
 It can help to immediately use saved theme in another pc/laptop.
-  - Users can check, evaluate, and download themes uploaded by another users.
+  - Also You can upload theme to market.
+It makes to users can check, evaluate, and download each other's themes.